Knack MCP Server

 Instead of manually configuring your Knack schema through the Builder interface, you describe what you need in plain English and the AI handles the data model construction, using the Knack MCP server as the secure bridge to your application.

-Note: The Knack MCP server is focused on building your app's backend data model — tables, fields, and relationships.
-It does not support frontend / Page / Theme building.
+Note: The Knack MCP Server is focused on building your app's backend data model and user model — tables, fields, relationships, data, user roles, user permissions.
+It does not support Knack-based frontend / Page / Theme building.

 Authentication

-The Knack MCP server uses OAuth 2.1 with PKCE — the same secure standard used by modern web applications.
+The Knack MCP Server uses OAuth 2.1 with PKCE — the same secure standard used by modern web applications.
 You do not need to generate API keys or copy tokens manually.
-The entire flow is handled through a browser window.

 dashboard.knack.com). - You approve the authorization — a consent screen confirms that the tool will be granted access to manage your app's schema.